The good news: if your child is on the autism spectrum or is "behind" in their development, there are things you can do to help them!

 For this reason, it's very important that babies and children hear language as much as possible, even if it does not seem that they understand.
 Speech therapy at an early age can help!

 - Harmful or counterproductive behaviors can get "wired" into kids' brains.
 An example could be chewing on their arm or having a tantrum to express frustration.
-But if toddlers learn positive alternatives, these habits will not get ingrained so deeply.
+But if toddlers learn positive alternatives to communicating their needs, these habits will not get ingrained so deeply.
+Parents and teachers also have to learn what the child is trying to communicate through their behaviors, and respond with understanding and compassion.

-ABA and other behavioral therapies can help kids to learn positive behaviors by learning what motivates that child and offering incentives and positive reinforcement.
+Behavioral therapies, like ABA and others, can help kids to learn positive behaviors by learning what motivates that child and offering incentives and positive reinforcement.

 - Kids who have trouble with developmental skills learn to think of themselves as "stupid" or "bad kids".
 If a child does not speak or read or play sports as well their peers, the feeling can stay with them for many years.
 This in turn can affect their ability or motivation to learn new things.